Impavidity/Auto-Validation/README.md

 >python GetDataFromGoogleAPI.py

 ### Further improvement
-Please build a new class for route comparison.
+- Please build a new class for route comparison.
-I need not get the data from the our database.
-You can finish this part refer to the previous hand check code.
+- I do not finish the part of getting the data from the our database.</br>You can finish this part refer to the previous hand check code.